-After the first due premium payment is received by Us in full, if a premium is not paid on or before the date it is due, it may be paid during the next thirty (30) days.
-These thirty (30) days are called the Grace Period.
-If a payment for Covered Services or Covered Benefits is paid by Us during the Grace Period and You do not pay Your premiums in full by the Grace Period end date, You will be responsible for refunding Us for any payments made by Us during the Grace Period term.
-If any premium is unpaid at the end of the Grace Period, this Policy will automatically terminate effective as of the last paid through date.
-We must provide Covered Person with not less than thirty (30) days written notice of the due date of the premium.
-However, We will not terminate this Policy until We have mailed or delivered to You at Your last-known address shown in Our records a written notice, in addition to any billing statement, stating the date this Policy's termination will become effective
+After the first due premium payment, if a premium is not paid on or before the date it is due, it may be paid during the next thirty-one (31) days.
+These thirty-one (31) days are called the Grace Period.
+Coverage under this Group Policy will remain in force during the Grace Period.
+If any premium is unpaid at the end of the Grace Period, this Group Policy will automatically terminate effective as of the last paid through date.
+However, We will not terminate this Group Policy until We have mailed or delivered to You at Your last-known business address shown in Our records a written notice, in addition to any billing statement, stating the date this Group Policy's termination will become effective, which will not be earlier than: